 Over the past 20 years I have been asked what makes Great Way Martial Arts different from other martial arts schools; specifically what is it that we do differently from the rest.
-I have met many martial arts teachers and most have good intentions and enthusiastic purpose.
+I have met many martial arts teachers and most have good intentions and an enthusiastic purpose.

 GWMA teaches Kung Fu in a way that is dissimilar to the mainstream methods and we do not teach competitive martial arts.
 We are unique in that the style of Kung Fu we train is based on being accepting, patient and always available.

-When you find that you want to try Kung Fu it is important to know that Kung Fu does not give any attention to whether you have any experience in the martial arts.
+When you find that you want to try Kung Fu it is important to know that Kung Fu does not give any attention to whether you have any experience in martial arts.

 It does not care whether you are in “shape”, what age you are, what gender you happen to be, or what physical challenges you may have.